What are the candlestick screeners available on FYERS?

 15. Bearish Engulfing

-A large bearish candle completely engulfs the previous smaller bullish candle.
+A large bearish candle fully engulfs the previous bullish candle, signalling a potential trend reversal.

 16. Bearish Harami